-Citizen science has fast become an important mechanism for improving hydrological research, enabling the combined efforts of scientists and the public to collect and interpret data for research and decision-making.
-Advances in user-friendly technology also facilitates communication, training and online data visualization and data collection.
+Citizen science has fast become an important research approach applied to hydrological research, enabling the combined efforts of scientists and the public to collect and interpret data for research and decision-making.
+Advances in userfriendly technology also facilitates communication, training and online data visualization and data collection.
 Using citizen science inputs provides new opportunities for society, like water awareness and capacity development, a sense of belonging to decision and management processes, unexpected insights, and pro-active support.
 From a science perspective, citizen science widens spatial and temporal data collection possibilities.
-Many citizen science initiatives already exist, and add to the big data available already in the world.
+Many citizen science initiatives and research projects already exist and add to the big data available already in the world.
 Unfortunately, citizen science data is still not fully accepted due to data quality uncertainties and related issues.
-There is therefore a need to assist citizens, through enhanced water education programs to ensure scientific methods are used when participating in and applying citizen science.
+There is therefore a need to create the enabling environment and assist citizens and scientists, through enhanced water education programs to ensure scientific methods are used when participating in and applying citizen science.